Skip to content

 All three are valid outcomes.
 A pilot that tells you to stop saves more money than a full build that should never have started.

-One thing we see repeatedly: teams that skip the pilot and go straight to a full build almost always end up rebuilding the agent after the first month of real usage.
-User behaviour in production is never what you expect.
-A pilot surfaces these surprises when the cost of change is still low.
+One thing we see repeatedly is that teams who skip the pilot and go straight to a full build tend to rebuild once real usage starts, because user behaviour in production is rarely what the specification assumed.
+A pilot surfaces those surprises while the cost of changing your mind is still low.

 What to look for in an AI agent development partner